wright-io/eno-2-1/README.md

 The application includes features specifically designed for mobile devices:

+- **Hybrid Audio Approach for iOS Background Playback**: Combines Web Audio API with HTML5 Audio elements to enable background audio playback on iOS devices:
+  - Uses a silent, looping HTML5 Audio element to keep the iOS audio session alive
+  - Synchronizes the silent audio with the Web Audio API playback
+  - Ensures audio continues even when the screen is locked or the app is in the background

 - **MediaSession API Integration**: Enables background audio playback on mobile devices, allowing the music to continue playing when the screen is locked or the app is in the background.
 The implementation:
   - Registers the application as a media player with the operating system
   - Provides metadata about the currently playing music